• Courses

 So, what’s the plan?

-First, we’ll take a look at the most common video tracking example in Google Tag Manager: Youtube video trigger.
-Then, I’ll show you an example with a video player that is not supported by GTM by default.
-That’s Vimeo.
+First, we’ll look at the most common video tracking example in Google Tag Manager: Youtube video trigger.
+Then, I’ll show you how it’s done with a video player that GTM does not support by default – Vimeo.

 And finally, I’ll also give you some ready-made solutions (recipes) designed for various embedded video players.